-14. 14.
-Guarantees

-a.
-Are there N/A

-(i) Please select

-(ii) Roofing Please select

-(iii) Please select

-(iv) Please select

-(v) Damp course Please select

-(vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) Please select

 b.
-If you have answered yes or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):

-C. any outstanding claims under any of the guarantees listed above? ve answered yes, please give details: Please select

-15. Boundar

-last 10 ye you are aware, has any boundary of your property been moved in the ears? ve answered yes, please give details: Please select

-16. Notices that affect your property In the past three years have you ever received a notice: No. a. advising that the owner of a neighbouring property has made a planning application?
-Please select b. that affects your property in some other way?
-Please select C. that requires you to do any maintenance, repairs or improvements to your property?
-Please select If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+If you have answered yes or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): C. Are there any outstanding claims under any of the guarantees listed above?
+No If you have answered yes, please give details: 15.
+Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
+No If you have answered yes, please give details: 16.
+Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+No b. that affects your property in some other way?
+C. that requires you to do any maintenance, repairs or improvements to your property?
+If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property